nens/threedi-docs/source/i_running_a_simulation.rst

    * - content_type
      - string
      - Yes
-     - spatialite table from which to select a feature to use as measure location.
+     - schematisation database table from which to select a feature to use as measure location, e.g. 'v2_connection_node'
    * - content_pk
      - integer
      - Yes